First lady Jill Biden visits Panama on Latin America tour - NewsBreak

 Biden landed in Panama City around midday and went directly to the presidential palace for a meeting with Yasmín Colón, Panama’s first lady.

-The two first ladies later visited a nearby school to learn about Colón’s “See and Hear to Learn” program, which provides eye and hearing exams – and eyeglasses and hearing aids, as needed – to students.
+The two first ladies were scheduled to visit a nearby school to learn about Colón’s “See and Hear to Learn” program, which provides eye and hearing exams – and eyeglasses and hearing aids, as needed – to students.

-Children waved Panamanian and U.S. flags in greeting at the Childhood Home School.
-Colón showed Biden classrooms where children’s hearing and sight was being tested.
-The women spoke with children receiving new eyeglasses and hearing aids.

 Biden arrived from Ecuador, where she emphasized the close relationship between nations of the Americas and how the economic or political situation in one can affect the others.